Article X, Section 1 of the Snoqualmie Tribal Constitution provides:

 The Tribal Court shall have original jurisdiction extending to all cases, matters or controversies arising under this Constitution and the laws, ordinances, regulations, customs and judicial decisions of the Tribe.
 Article X, Section 2(a).

 The Court of Appeals shall have jurisdiction to hear all appeals from the Tribal Court.
 Decisions of the Court of Appeals on all matters within its appellate jurisdiction shall be final.
 Article X, Section 2(b).

 The Courts of the Snoqualmie Tribe shall have the power to:

 (a) Interpret, construe and apply the Constitution, laws and regulations of the Tribe.

 (b) Declare the laws and regulations of the Tribe void if such laws or regulations conflict with the Tribal Constitution or traditions of the Snoqualmie Indian Tribe.

 (c) Issue injunctions, attachments, writs of mandamus, quo warranto, review, extradition, certiorari and prohibition, and to issue writs of habeas corpus upon petition by, or on behalf of any person held in actual custody.

 (d) Establish court rules, forms and procedures for the Tribal Courts except that the Tribal Council may enact a judiciary ordinance consistent with this Constitution.

 Article X, Section 3.

-The Court currently hears all civil and criminal matters that fall within the court’s jurisdiction and is staffed by Chief Judge Roderick McCarvel and two Tribal Court clerks.
+The Court currently hears all civil and criminal matters that fall within the court’s jurisdiction and is staffed by Chief Judge Randy Doucet and a Tribal Court Clerk.
 Court is held on the last Monday of every month, but the Court retains the discretion to convene on alternative or additional days depending on the circumstances.